 Different S-curves, like the baseline and target types, ensure your production schedule aligns with the baseline.
 Plus, they help with cash flow forecasting, allowing organizations to anticipate needs and allocate resources wisely.

 The S-curve is more than a project management graph; it’s a tool for economic forecasting.
 It shows progress against the baseline schedule and is key for understanding momentum at various project stages.
 From inception to completion, the S-curve helps analyze performance, costs, and cash flow.
-In economic forecasting, it’s your crystal ball for predicting peaks and adjusting schedules.
-By comparing actual progress with the target S-curve, you can spot discrepancies and make necessary tweaks.
+In economic forecasting, it acts as a crystal ball for predicting peaks and adjusting schedules.
+By comparing actual progress with the target S-curve, you can spot discrepancies and make necessary adjustments.

 Creating an S-curve in the Bonsai project management tool involves several steps to effectively visualize project progress and forecast potential outcomes.
 An S-curve is a graphical representation of cumulative data, such as cost or man-hours, plotted against time.
 It helps project managers track the progress of a project and identify any deviations from the planned schedule.